tahsin4466/StartASM/README.md

 ## Usage
 Download the repository and open in a code editor.
-Run the StartASM executable, and ensure a C++ compiler that supports OpenMP is installed (preferably G++).
+Run the StartASM executable, and ensure a C++ compiler that supports OpenMP is installed (preferably g++).
 Create a text file with StartASM code and place it into the 'code' folder, then run the executable.
 When running the executable and providng a filename, omit the `.txt` part. `ExampleCode.txt` should become `ExampleCode`.

 Here are all possible instruction combinations as of now:
 - `move (register) to (register)`